David Beckham: 2004–2005: Managerial changes

 The league season began with new head coach José Antonio Camacho at the helm, but he ended up lasting only three matches, handing in his resignation as Real dropped to eighth spot in the La Liga standings.
 Camacho's assistant Mariano García Remón took over on temporary basis as Real's leadership scrambled to find a permanent replacement.
 Beckham made more headlines on 9 October 2004 when he admitted intentionally fouling Ben Thatcher in an England match against Wales to get himself booked.
 Beckham was due to receive a one-match suspension for his next caution, and had picked up an injury which he knew would keep him out of England's next match, so he deliberately fouled Thatcher to serve his suspension in a match that he would have had to miss anyway.
 The Football Association asked Beckham for an explanation of his actions and he admitted that he had "made a mistake" and apologised.
-He was sent off shortly afterwards, this time in a league match for Real Madrid against Valencia.
-Having received a yellow card, he was judged to have sarcastically applauded the referee and was given a second yellow card, causing an automatic dismissal, although the suspension was cancelled on appeal.

-By Christmas 2004, with the team sitting in second position in the league, García Remón was dismissed, and Vanderlei Luxemburgo became the new head coach.
+By the end of 2004, with the team sitting in second position in the league, García Remón was dismissed, and Vanderlei Luxemburgo became the new head coach.
 However, the well-travelled Brazilian failed to inspire the team to the title as Real again finished the season in second position.
 On 3 December 2005, Beckham was sent off for the third time that season in a league match against Getafe.
-A day later Luxemburgo was sacked and was replaced by Juan Ramón López Caro.
+A day later Luxemburgo was dismissed and was replaced by Juan Ramón López Caro.
 By the end of that season, Beckham was third in La Liga in number of assists.